mpckkk/Ma.io/README.md

 The content on this blog is meticulously managed and sourced from a self-hosted headless CMS powered by WordPress, exemplifying our commitment to a streamlined and efficient content delivery system.

 The data fetching technique used to retrieve articles from WordPress CMS API involves using Client-Side Rendering (CSR) for the blog list and Server-Side Rendering (SSR) for the blog details.

-### 🗳 Projects

-The data projects on this blog are taken from the MySQL database connected through the Prisma Client.
-The database for this application is hosted on PlanetScale DB.

-The data fetching method used to retrieve data projects is Incremental Static Regeneration (ISR) with 1 second revalidation and Server-Side Rendering (SSR) for the project details..
-<br /><br />

 ## Performance